KI-Research-Services/CREDA_tools/README.md

 Analysis with CREDA Tools revolves around the CREDA_Project object.
 This is passed a file at initialization, and can then be taken through several different analysis steps ending in creation of UBIDs for each address.
 After multiple CREDA_Project objects have been prepared, one for each data source, they can be combined with functions such as our jaccard_combine() to generate joined datasets.

 ### Basic Usage
+An explanation of basic functions can be found below.
+There are also code examples in the sample_code folder.
 #### Instantiation
 Once you have a root folder with CREDA_tools inside it, we can start processing a file of addresses with data.
 First we instantiate a CREDA_Project object with a data file.
 Sample files have been provided (/test_data) to show the pipeline.
 ```